marknorrapscm/serverless-media-portal/README.md

 3. [Build and deploy the frontend](#section-3)
 4. [Technical details](#section-4) *(optional)*

-Don't be intimidated by the length of this readme; most of it is screenshots and none of the actions required from you are complicated.
-If you have an AWS account and some coding experience you are good to go.
+If you have an AWS account, some basic coding experience and 10 minutes to spare, you are good to go.

 <p>&nbsp;</p>